Michael Townley

-Michael Vernon Townley (born December 5, 1942, in Waterloo, Iowa) is an American-born former agent of the Dirección de Inteligencia Nacional (DINA), the secret police of Chile during the regime of Augusto Pinochet.
-In 1978, Townley pleaded guilty to the 1976 murders of Orlando Letelier, former Chilean ambassador to the United States, and Ronni Karpen Moffitt, Letelier's co-worker at the Institute for Policy Studies.
-He was sentenced to ten years in prison, serving 62 months.
-As part of his plea bargain, Townley received immunity from further prosecution; he was not extradited to Argentina to stand trial for the 1974 assassination of Chilean General Carlos Prats and his wife Sofía Cuthbert in Buenos Aires.
+Michael Vernon Townley (born December 5, 1942) is an American-born former agent of Chile's Dirección de Inteligencia Nacional (DINA), the secret police created by the government of Augusto Pinochet.
+A U.S. citizen who spent much of his youth in Chile, Townley became one of DINA's principal international operatives during the 1970s, working alongside DINA chief Manuel Contreras and operations chief Pedro Espinoza in a campaign against opponents of the Pinochet government abroad.

+In 1978, Townley pleaded guilty in the United States to the 1976 car-bomb murders of Orlando Letelier, a former Chilean ambassador to the United States and foreign minister under Salvador Allende, and Ronni Karpen Moffitt, Letelier's colleague at the Institute for Policy Studies, in Washington, D.C.
+He was sentenced to ten years in prison but served 62 months.
+As part of a plea agreement, Townley received immunity from further U.S. prosecution and became a protected government witness; he was not extradited to Argentina to face trial over the 1974 car-bomb assassination of Chilean Army commander Carlos Prats and his wife Sofía Cuthbert in Buenos Aires, a killing U.S. prosecutors and Townley's own later confessions identified him as having carried out.